Klayver-Team/Klayver-App/README.md

 * Leveraging blockchain on the Klaytn network to address challenges in identifying and harnessing social talent
 * Tokenizing talent and seamlessly integrating the recruitment process into the decentralized realm of blockchain technology

+# 🤖 Tools & Technologies.
+* Solidity - smart contract
+* Expo Go - mobile application framework.
+* TypeScript - for static typing.
+* Docker - for containerizing and easy development. (would ask the team if app would be containerized)
+* Tailwind - for styling user interface.

+# 🪙 Local installation.

 # 👨🏼‍🍳 Team.
 * [Joseph Omotade](https://github.com/joeephwild) [Software Engineer]
 * [Adetola Adeyeye](https://github.com/Tola-byte) [Software Engineer]